 - Low Blood Pressure – Low blood pressure is not usually something to worry about.
-However, if it gets too low, dizziness or fatigue may occur.
+However, if it gets too low, dizzy spells or fatigue may occur.

-- High Blood Pressure – Also called hypertension, high blood pressure is a serious condition that may lead to a stroke or heart attack.
+- High Blood Pressure – People also refer to this as hypertension.
+High blood pressure is a serious condition that may lead to a stroke or heart attack.
 Dizziness is just one symptom.

-- Low Blood Sugar – When blood sugar gets low enough to cause dizziness, it may be dangerous, especially for someone with diabetes.
+- Low Blood Sugar – When blood sugar gets low enough to cause dizzy spells, it may be dangerous, especially for someone with diabetes.

 - Meniere’s Disease – While this condition is not common, vertigo is the primary symptom, and so it is commonly associated with dizziness.

-- Anxiety – A panic disorder may lead to a panic attack or hyperventilation, both of which can cause dizziness.
+- Anxiety – A panic disorder may lead to a panic attack or hyperventilation, both of which can cause dizzy spells.

 - Ear Infection – Dizziness will likely only occur until the infection is cleared up.

 When it comes to many cases of dizziness, the underlying problem is an upper cervical misalignment.
-Such misalignments are easily caused by sports injuries, car accidents, slip and fall accidents, and the like.
+Such misalignments can be due to sports injuries, car accidents, slip and fall accidents, and the like.
 These misalignments can put pressure on the brainstem, affect blood flow to the brain, and may even affect Eustachian tube function.
 Dizziness is just one possible result.

-If you are experiencing dizziness, especially if you have a history of head or neck trauma, be sure to seek out the help of an upper cervical chiropractor.
+If you are experiencing dizzy spells, especially if you have a history of head or neck trauma, be sure to seek out the help of an upper cervical chiropractor.
 A gentle adjustment may be your first step on the road to better health.